-For NYU undergraduates, the Summer Financial Aid Application is usually available starting in February and is due May 1 to be considered for NYU scholarship.
+For NYU undergraduates, the Summer Financial Aid Application is available now and is due May 1 to be considered for NYU scholarship.

-After May 1, students will be reviewed for federal financial aid as long as they have a valid FAFSA on file, are enrolled in a minimum of 6 credits, and are otherwise eligible.
-For students whose first term of enrollment will be the summer 2017 term, you will need to have both the 2016-2017 FAFSA on file for the summer and the 2017-2018 FAFSA on file for the fall.
+After May 1, students will be reviewed for federal financial aid as long as they have a valid FAFSA on file, are enrolled in a minimum of 6 credits (combined total for all summer sessions), and are otherwise eligible.
+For students whose first term of enrollment will be the summer 2018 term, you will need to have both the 2017-2018 FAFSA on file for the summer and the 2018-2019 FAFSA on file for the fall.
 Please be sure to do both applications if you are a summer admit.
 If you wish to apply for a private loan, you will need to apply with your chosen lender.

 Your financial aid cannot exceed your estimated cost of attendance.
 For most undergraduate students, eligibility for federal financial aid includes one semester of Subsidized and/or Unsubsidized Loan (as long as you did not borrow your yearly maximum in the spring term) and for those students who are independent, up to the cost of attendance in Parent PLUS Loan.
 For private loans, students may borrow up to their cost of attendance.
 Please note that both Parent PLUS Loans and Private Loans are subject to credit approval.